Empirical Design in Reinforcement Learning: Computing tolerance intervals

 \section{Computing tolerance intervals}

 Computing a tolerance interval is simple and is independent of the underlying distribution of the data.
-We define an $(\alpha, \beta)$-tolerance interval as an interval that captures $\beta$ proportion of future samples (e.g. $\beta=0.9$) with a nominal error rate of $\alpha$ (e.g. $1 - \alpha = 0.95$).
+We define an $(\alpha, \beta)$-tolerance interval as an interval that captures $\beta$ proportion of future samples\footnote{ Note that tolerance intervals reason about the \emph{population} and not the specific samples being used to compute the interval.
+Reasoning about the whole population allows us to make inferences about future samples, instead of simply describing past experimental results. } (e.g. $\beta=0.9$) with a nominal error rate of $\alpha$ (e.g. $1 - \alpha = 0.95$).
 Intuitively, to capture $\beta$ proportion of future samples, we might think to report upper and lower percentiles of the sample data, such that the percentiles symmetrically capture a $\beta$ proportion of samples.
 In the case that $\beta = 0.9$, this would correspond to an upper percentile $u = 0.95$ and a lower percentile $l = 0.05$.
 A tolerance interval takes this a step further by including an uncertainty correction---when we have received a small number of samples, how do we know the 95th percentile of the samples corresponds to the 95th percentile of the true distribution?
 Tolerance intervals, then, add a slight pessimism by widening the interval based on the number of observed samples.
 As we observe more samples, the uncertainty decreases and the interval approaches the naive percentile-based approach.

 To compute the uncertainty corrected percentiles, we make use of the inverse CDF of the binomial distribution.
 We want to ask the question: \emph{for each sample in our dataset, does this sample lie within the middle $\beta$ proportion of the distribution?} Our success rate for the binomial distribution, then, is $\beta$ and our accepted error rate is $\alpha$.
 The inverse CDF provides the number of samples $\nu$ that do not belong to the middle $\beta$ proportion of the distribution.
 We distribute $\nu$ evenly across the top and bottom of the distribution, receiving indices of the sorted data $l = \tfrac{\nu}{2}$ and $u = n - \tfrac{\nu}{2}$.
 Note that when $\nu$ is odd, these indices will no longer be integers.
 A common practice is to interpolate evenly between the adjacent indices, or to alternatively take the floor of the lower index $l$ and the ceiling of the upper index $u$.
 The interpolation approach generally provides more accurate bounds for smaller sample sizes.